-Maybe there are some decent crypto debit/credit cards available in the USA or Europe.
-But not in the rest of the world, where the other 6 billion of us live.
+Maybe some decent crypto debit/credit cards are available in the USA or Europe but not in the rest of the world, where the other 6 billion of us live.

 False starts and unfulfilled promises

 I ordered the Xapo card and never heard back, I had the BitPay Visa card which worked well until they made it the USA only.
 Then I had the TenX Visa card which worked well until their payment processor fell out with Visa causing cards from all these companies, and others, to stop working:

 I am, or was, a big customer of Nexo, BlockFi, Binance and other services who have a crypto card, none available in my country.
 There are no debit/credit cards that can be loaded with crypto available where I live, which is one of the biggest crypto markets in the world.